funderburkjim/MWlexnorm/step1a/readme.txt

-For those records of lexicalgrammar.xml identifed as pronouns, cardinal numbers, loan words, or having an inflection id (see step0/DualPlural.txt), the records are output to lexnorm-other.txt.
+For those records of lexicalgrammar.xml identifed as pronouns, cardinal numbers, loan words, or having an inflection id (see step0/DualPlural.txt), the records are output to lexnorm-other.txt (283 entries as per 15/10/2014).
 Here is a sample:
 5	a	LEXID=pron,STEM=idam
 886	agnAmarutO	INFLECTID=m1d,STEM=agnAmarut
 14953	ayuta	LEXID=card,STEM=ayuta